coderbunker/gas/README.md

 ## Usage

-Use class to pull, push and deploy:
+Use clasp to pull, push and deploy:

 https://developers.google.com/apps-script/guides/clasp